Your Perfect Funday Sunday in Cozumel

 If you’re in Cozumel on a Sunday morning, the best way to find a good spot is to ask your local dive shop team where they go (because they definitely do go…), or ask your hotel contacts to point you in the right direction.

 Another great method?
-Drive or walk around downtown San Miguel de Cozumel until you see a long line of locals, cueing up for their cochinita with tortillas and all the fixings.
+Hire a private taxi for a few hours to hit all the hotspots (and trust me, the taxi drivers will take you to some I don’t even know about), or walk around downtown San Miguel de Cozumel until you see a long line of locals, cueing up for their cochinita with tortillas and all the fixings.
 A long line = good stuff.

 Here are a few specific places in Cozumel known for great cochinita (though there are many more! follow your nose…):